SoulsaverX/QuestDecompiler/README.md

-# unluac - LUA 5.x decompiler

-`unluac` is a decompiler for Lua 5.1.
-It runs on Lua chunks that have been compiled with the standard Lua compiler.
-It requires that debugging information has not been stripped from the chunk.
-(By default, the Lua compiler includes this debugging information.)
+# QuestDecompiler

+`QuestDecompiler` is a decompiler for .luc file to original Lua 5.X Source Code (GhostOnline / SoulSaverOnline Only)

 This program is written in Java.
 A JAR package is available in the downloads section so you don't have to compile it.
 It runs from the command line and accepts a single argument: the file name of a Lua chunk.
 The decompiled code is printed to the standard output.

-Here is an example usage of unluac:

 ```
-java -jar unluac.jar myfile.lua > myfile_decompiled.lua
+java -jar gsp.jar -a quest.luc
 ```

+## About Release File
+gsp.jar -> For SoulSaverOnline and Korean Client th.jar  -> For GhostOnline based on Thai Language cn.jar -> For Chinese / Taiwan Client

-## How to compile `unluac` from source
+## How to compile `QuestDecompiler` from source

 ```
 # when sources are in src/unluac/...